tehbaconvr/Banana/README.md

 ## Credits
 *Grate* was created by Graze.
-*BArk* was created by KyleTheScientist.
+*Bark* was created by KyleTheScientist.
 Thanks to the Gorilla Tag modding community for their support.
 Special thanks to my little brother Asher for helping me test :)